 About the Winery

-- The French word for “craze” or “infatuation”
+Toquade is the French word for “craze” or “infatuation.”

 Toquade was created to enhance and complement good company, good food and good music.
 It has its own distinct personality, like a simple melody which can’t be forgotten.
 Toquade was a labor of love and a hands-on creative endeavor from the harvest to the table.